 4SC has financial liabilities, i.e. contractual obligations to deliver liquid assets to another party.
-These are presented in the statement of financial position under trade accounts payable, accounts payable to associates and other liabilities.
-Because most of the financial liabilities are current, they are not subject to liquidity risk.
+These are presented in the statement of financial position under trade accounts payable, other liabilities and other financial liabilities.
+Because most of these liabilities are current, they are not subject to liquidity risk.